javierconcha/ocdb-docs/README.md

-# Documentation for teh Copernicus Ocean Colour Database (OCDB)
+# Documentation for the Copernicus Ocean Colour Database (OCDB)